gregorio-project/gregorio/UPGRADE.md

 ### Last line of score behavior

 `\grelooseness` is now `-1` by default.
 This should prevent orphaned syllable at end of score.
 If you prefer the old behavior, use `\def\grelooseness{\looseness}` befor including your scores.

-### Stemmed oriscus flexus orientation

-As of version 4.2, the orientation of the stemmed oriscus flexus `(gOe)` is consistent with the unstemmed oriscus flexus `(goe)` in that the oriscus points downward (since the note which follows is of lower pitch).
-If you prefer the oriscus to point upward, you will need to use the `1` modifier (as in `(gO1e)`), which will force an upward orientation of the oriscus.

 ## 4.1